gromacs/gromacs/docs/dev-manual/code-formatting.rst

 provides the functionality to generate conformant copyright headers for such scripts.

-The script is similar to uncrustify in that there is rarely need to run it directly, but instead the bash scripts below use it internally.
+You should rarely need to run this directly, but instead the bash scripts below use it internally.
 You can run the script with ``--help`` option if you want to see what all options it provides if you need to do some maintenance on the copyright headers themselves.